-This course is ideal if you work in public service, the private sector or for a small business, as you’ll learn how international forces shape your environment.
+This course is ideal if you work in public service, the private sector or for a small business, as you will learn how international forces shape your environment.

 You’ll develop skills in policy analysis, get a systematic understanding of the threats to peace and security, and global forces shaping political, social and economic life.

-The Master of Arts (International Relations) aims to produce graduates who are able to demonstrate high-level skills of theoretical and empirical analysis and interpret global issues and events.
+The Master of International Relations aims to produce graduates who are able to demonstrate high-level skills of theoretical and empirical analysis and interpret global issues and events.
 This course will give you a substantial understanding of the complexities of contemporary international relations.

 You’ll examine key contemporary issues and developments around the world, particularly in the Asia Pacific region.
 The program also offers optional postgraduate internships, giving you the opportunity to get experience overseas.Read More

 - Deakin code

 - CRICOS code?